GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 access being safe.
 If the check fails, the function reports a runtime error `errorM "ghost_bv <u top_bv"`.

-If all the checks pass, then the function simply recursive calls itself, with the next index and array with a new entry zeroed out.
+If all the checks pass, then the function simply calls itself recursively, with the next index and array with a new entry zeroed out.

 ```
 f e1 (e2 + (1)[64]) (p1 [e2 <- (0)[64]]) tt tt tt
 ```

-The extra `tt` are artifacts that get inserted by Heapster, but you can ignore.
+The extra `tt` are artifacts that get inserted by Heapster, but you can ignore them.

 **Pritty printing:** you can enable this pretty printing by adding `Import CompMExtraNotation.
 Open Scope fun_syntax.` after the files